The chemical distance in random interlacements in the low-intensity regime: Lower bound on the chemical distance in random interlacements

 \subsection{Acknowledgements}

-We would like to thank Bal\'azs R\'ath for insightful discussions that were greatly instrumental the proof of Theorem \ref{thm:main_upper}.
+We would like to thank the anonymous referee, whose extremely dedicated and thorough work has greatly improved this paper.
+We would like to thank Bal\'azs R\'ath for insightful discussions that were greatly instrumental for the proof of Theorem \ref{thm:main_upper}.
 We would like to thank Art\"{e}m Sapozhnikov for insightful discussions that were greatly instrumental for the proof of Theorem \ref{thm:main_lower}, and for typing some of the proofs in Section \ref{subsec"chem_random_walk}.